When you claim Dad and Partner Pay you’ll need to provide documents before and after the birth or adoption of your child.

-We need to know details of your work in the 13 months before your Dad and Partner Pay period start date.
+We need to know details of your work before your Dad and Partner Pay period start date.
 This includes the hours you work and any unpaid leave you took.

 Details about your child

-If you claim after your child is born or enters your care, we need proof of your child’s birth or adoption.
+If you claim after your child’s birth or adoption, we need proof of your child’s birth or adoption.

 What you need to provide after the birth or adoption of your child

 You or your partner need to give us proof of birth or adoption so we can finalise your claim.
 You have several options for giving us proof of birth or adoption.
 We can’t pay your Dad and Partner Pay until we have this information.